nguyentk90/wing-angular-essentials/README.md

 See the [CHANGELOG](CHANGELOG.md) for the latest changes

-I created this extension pack to share with my team, my colleagues which extensions I'm using for Angular development.
-I hope it also helpful for you ;).
+I created this extension pack to share with my team and my colleagues which extensions I am using for Angular development.
+I hope it is also helpful for you ;).

 ## Recommended Settings